Wednesday, May 24, 2017

 I actually started work in April, after arranging to rent a room in a house three or four miles from the town of Friday Harbor.
 I had been thinking of giving notice at my place in Ferndale, putting all my stuff in storage for the summer, and taking my chances on finding a new place come autumn.
 Good thing I didn't, because after one week the manager of the Mobile Estates Park informed me I had failed their background check: the landlord from my previous apartment had reported that there was still an unpaid judgement against me after the eviction drama of 2010 (refer back to the early posts at the beginning of this blog).

 I didn't want to make trouble for the lady I was renting from, and needed to check my legal docs back home to clear things up, so I headed back to Ferndale, thinking I would have to leave the job if I couldn't resolve the housing problem.
-Luckily I found court records showing that there was no unpaid judgment, the managers and my landlady changed their minds, and the bike shop owner emailed to say he really wanted me back, to be ready for tourist season.
-So I returned at the beginning of May.
+Luckily I had court records showing there was no unpaid judgment, the managers and my landlady changed their minds, and the bike shop owner emailed to say he really wanted me back, to be ready for tourist season.
+So at the beginning of May I returned.

 Nice place to free-load on wifi while waiting for the ferry